Csorini550/FormBuilderAndProcessor/README.md

 # Dynamic Forms Application

 ## Overview
 This application enables users to securely create, manage, and submit custom forms, and export the collected data for analysis.
-It leverages robust technologies to provide a comprehensive form management and data analysis solution.

 ## Features